ecmwf-ifs/loki/INSTALL.md

 ## Requirements

-- Python 3.6+ with virtualenv and pip
+- Python 3.6+ (3.8 recommended) with virtualenv and pip
 - For OpenFortranParser/OMNI+CLAW:
-  - JDK 1.8+ with ant (can be installed using the install script)
+  - JDK 1.8+ with ant (can be installed using the install script or ecbuild)
   - libxml2 (with headers)
 - For graphical output from the scheduler: graphviz